mitsuba-renderer/mitsuba3/docs/porting_3_6.rst

   texture requires `spectral upsampling <spec_up>`_ and RGB input data is first converted to their corresponding spectral coefficients.

-There may be cases where this default behavior is undersiable.
+There may be cases where this default behavior is undesirable.
 For instance, if a user is performing an iterative optimization of a given bitmap texture, a potential pitfall is highlighted in the following example

 .. code-block:: python

   import mitsuba as mi
+  import drjit as dr
   mi.set_variant('cuda_ad_rgb')

   # Bit depth of my_image.png is less than 16 so storage of texture is FP16